Women Collectors of Japanese Prints: The 1909–14 Paris Expositions des estampes japonaises at the Musée des Arts Décoratifs

 MSU Digital Commons Citation

 Emery, Elizabeth, "Women Collectors of Japanese Prints: The 1909–14 Paris Expositions des estampes japonaises at the Musée des Arts Décoratifs" (2019).
-Department of Modern Languages and Literatures Faculty Scholarship and Creative Works.
+Department of World Languages and Cultures Faculty Scholarship and Creative Works.
 49.